About the Program

 - Eligibility for student teaching is determined by the Art and Design Department.

-- Placement is arranged by the art education coordinator of student teaching.
+- Placement is arranged by the art education student teaching coordinator.

 - Student teaching experiences are provided in cooperating elementary, middle, and high schools.